typed-macro/typed-macro/README.md

 to find the imported macros, then traverse all function calls, and call corresponding handlers for those macros **one by one**.

-_One by one: In order for macros to handle nested relationships correctly, and reduce the conflict on modifying the AST, it is necessary to reject asynchronous macro processing.
+_One by one: in order for macros to handle nested relationships correctly, and reduce the conflict on modifying the AST, it is necessary to reject asynchronous macro processing.
 Therefore, sorry, you can't use asynchronous macro handlers._

 These three steps, _traversing import statements_, _traversing call expressions_, and _calling corresponding
-handlers for macros during traversing call expressions_, will be repeated many times until all macros are expanded or the maximum recursion is reached (it's a value that can be configured by users, and you'll see it soon).
+handlers for macros during traversing call expressions_, will be repeated many times until all macros are expanded, or the maximum recursion is reached (it's a value that can be configured by users, and you'll see it soon).

-The pseudo-code for above process is:
+The pseudo-code for the above process is:

 ```text
 for each loop